VinceBmmrt/SpringAI-Redis-Vector-Store/README.md

 # SpringAI Redis Vector Store with RAG

 This project demonstrates how to integrate Redis Vector Store with Spring AI to enable vector similarity searches.
+It also includes AI-powered image generation and image description capabilities.

 ## Requirements